sanjay9616/JavaScript/JavaScript-Technologies/RxJS/Introductio-of-Observables-Observers-operators.md

 - What is an Observer?
 - What is an operator?
 - Comparing Observables, Observers, and operators in RxJS
+- Observers and subscriptions?
 - The Observable lifecycle
+- Creating Observables and Observer
 - The difference between Observables and Promises

 <h2>Pull vs Push system</h2>